sensics/OSVR-RenderManager/README.md

 Configuration file entries describe window size, placement, and orientation.
 For non-DirectMode operation, these show up within the operating virtual screen and can be either full-screen or windowed.
-For DirectMode operation, they provide full- screen oepration on one or more displays.
+For DirectMode operation, they provide full- screen operation on one or more displays.

-* **OverFill & Oversampling:** To enable time warp to work, the rendered view must be larger than the view to be presented on a given frame.
+* **OverFill & Oversampling:** To enable time warp to work, the rendered view must be larger than the image to be presented on a given frame.
 This provides a border around the image that can be pulled in as the user's viewport rotates.
 Also, the distortion caused by lenses in VR systems can cause a magnification of the screen that requires the application to render pixels at a higher density than the physical